Employee relations and labour rights

 Growing and modernising responsibly

-We continue to build an approach for engaging employee representatives in these processes and actions in a timely manner to secure that our growth strategy adequately considers our responsibility towards employees.
+We continue to build an approach for engaging employee representatives in these processes and actions in a timely manner, to ensure that we prioritise employee relations and labour rights alongside the growth of the company.